 I also recommend hiking to Gelmer Lake in the Haslital Region, about an hour away from Grindelwald.
 Getting there is half the fun as the Gelmer Funicular is the steepest in Europe!

 Note: Thank you to the Jungfrau region for making my visit possible.
-As always, all opinions expressed are my own.
+All opinions expressed are my own.